Best Family Restaurants in Fukuoka: Easy, Kid-Friendly Places to Eat

 Gusto — Easiest Tech-Based Ordering for Foreign Families

-Gusto is the smoothest chain for foreign families because it is highly standardized and tech-friendly.
+Gusto is the smoothest chain for foreign families because it’s highly standardized and tech-friendly.
 Tablet ordering — usually with an English mode — lets you browse, customize, and pay without speaking Japanese.
-Many branches also have robot servers that double as a kid-distraction tool when energy crashes.

 • Budget: ¥700–¥1,300 per adult; kids’ plates ¥400–¥600